 Tomato Troubles: Common Problems with Tomatoes

-Tomatoes are the most popular vegetable to grow in Mississippi in both home gardens and greenhouse hydroponic production.
+Tomatoes are the most popular vegetable to grow in Mississippi in both home gardens and commercial production.
 Not surprisingly, many questions arise from gardeners and commercial growers about various problems that occur during the season.

-This Mississippi State University Extension publication discusses some of the most common problems, methods of prevention, and sources of more information.
+This publication discusses some of the most common disorders, methods of prevention, and sources of more information.
 Hopefully you will see very few, if any, of these situations in your own tomato plants this year.

-Tomato fruit will develop the best shape if the temperature is above the mid-60s.
+Tomato fruit will develop the best shape if the temperature is above the mid-60s (°F).
 Lower temperatures cause ridged fruit (a bumpy shoulder) and catfacing (ugly bottom of fruit; see below).
 Planting a little later, when temperatures are higher, will avoid some of these problems.

 Some varieties are more prone to produce misshapen fruit.
 Fruit of the larger beefsteak types as well as many of the older heirloom varieties are commonly misshapen.

-BER is probably the most common problem in tomatoes (home garden, field, and greenhouse).
+Blossom-end rot (BER) is probably the most common problem across all types of production (home garden, field, and greenhouse).
 It appears as a dry, leathery (not mushy), dark brown or black area, usually at or near the bottom of the fruit.
-BER can sometimes occur on the side of fruit, and occasionally only on the inside of fruit, so the BER is hidden until the tomato is sliced open.
+BER can sometimes occur on the side of fruit, and occasionally only on the inside, so the BER is hidden until the tomato is sliced open.
 Sometimes the spot is sunken, and these tomatoes often ripen before all others.

 It’s common to see BER on the first tomatoes of the season.
 While low calcium in fruit is the cause, the real culprit is often drought.
 Without a steady supply of water, the tiny root hairs dry out, which limits the amount of calcium the plants can absorb and supply to developing fruit.
-So don’t let plants wilt between waterings.
-The best way to reduce the chance of wilting is to mulch around plants.
+Don’t let plants wilt between waterings.
+The best way to prevent damage to root hairs caused by drying out is to provide consistent water and to mulch around plants.

 BER can be especially problematic to tomatoes grown in containers because they have a tendency to dry out more easily.
 Be sure to provide mulch around the tomatoes to protect the roots.
 Some varieties are more susceptible to BER than others.
 If the problem continues, try planting a different variety the following season.